filipsworks/ha-dessmonitor/README.md

 - **Forced EQ Charging** - Trigger an EQ charge cycle
 - **Exit Fault Mode** - Clear fault lock state

-**Time entities** - Daily timers for the secondary output and charger priority:
+**Time entities** - Daily timers, where the device supports them:
 - **Secondary Output Priority Start / End Time**
 - **Secondary Charging Priority Start / End Time**

 **Datetime entity** - The inverter's own clock:
 - **Inverter Date** - Read and set the device's real-time clock.
-It is converted through Home Assistant's configured time zone, which assumes the inverter is set to the same zone.
+Values are converted through Home Assistant's configured time zone, which assumes the inverter is set to the same zone (the case when it was set from its own LCD).

+#### Where the numeric limits come from
+A `number` entity takes its min/max/step from the first of these that is available:

+1. **The device manual**, when a `CONTROL_RANGES` table exists for your devcode (see [Device Support Architecture](#-device-support-architecture)).
+Most accurate, and the only source that can be trusted as a slider.
+2. **The API `hint`**, when the cloud publishes one *and* it brackets the value the device currently reports.
+Hints have been observed to be wrong or absent, so one that contradicts the live value is discarded.
+3. **A conservative fallback** derived from the unit.
+The entity switches to a text box rather than a slider, because a guessed range should not look authoritative.

+The inverter is always the final validator: a value it rejects surfaces as an error in Home Assistant, and the entity keeps its previous state.
+Cross-field rules from the manual (for example "floating voltage must not exceed bulk voltage") are deliberately **not** reimplemented here - the device enforces them.

+> ⚠️ These entities write directly to your inverter's configuration.
+Changing charging voltages, cut-off points, or output priority affects real hardware and can shorten battery life or drop your loads.
+Know what a setting does before you automate it.

 ## 🚀 Installation